stonerlab/Stoner-PythonCode/README.md

 switched to using blist.sortteddict for a fast, alphabetically ordered dictionary storage.
 Other underlying changes are a switch to using properties rather than straight attribute access.

+0.6 now also makes use of filemagic to work out the mime type of files to be loaded to try and improve the resilience of the automatic file format detection.

 0.6 also adds some extra methods to AnalyseFile for extrapolation.